 52 – San Antonio was hot from the 3-point area making 13-25 (52%) shots from beyond the arc.
 The Wizards only converted 3-11 (27.3%) of their three point attempts.

 48 - The Wizards pounded it on the inside, outscoring the Spurs 48-30 on inside points.

 37 – San Antonio outrebounded the Wizards 37-35, they also outscored the Wizards 37-18 during the first quarter and never looked back.

-27 - The Spurs played better as a team, they finished the game with 27 assists compared to only 18 for the Wizards.
+27 - The Spurs shared the ball better, dishing out 27 assists compared to the Wizards 15.

-0 - Bonner, Blair, Neal, Udoka and Quinn did not commit a turnover for the entire game.
+0 - Parker, Novak and Ginobili did not commit a single turnover for the entire game.

-What's Next?
-The Spurs will host the defending champion Los Angeles Lakers at the AT&T Center in San Antonio on Tuesday.
+What’s Next?
+The Spurs will visit the New Jersey Nets at the Prudential Center on Monday.